 The Passover Offering reminds us that God gave us a chance to spare our first-born children.
 It also gives us a convenient name for the holiday.
-The Jews marked their doors with blood, and God launched his drones, programmed to understand the chemical signature of lamb's blood.
-So these drones successfully targeted the Egyptians, and the Jews were able to escape.
-Mostly.
+The Jews marked their doors with blood, and God told his subcontracted forces to launch their drones, programmed to understand the chemical signature of lamb's blood.
+So these drones mostly targeted the Egyptians, and some of the Jews were able to livestream, and others were able to escape.